 - If the camera remains in Auto Shutter standby without releasing the shutter, you can record an image by pressing the shutter button all the way down again. - Detect Blur and Detect Panning may not produce the desired effect when shooting in an area where dim lighting requires a slow shutter speed, or when the subject is moving extremely quickly. - Since facial expressions differ from individual to individual, you may experience problems with getting the camera to release the shutter while Detect Smile is being used.
 If this happens, change the trigger sensitivity setting. - The Auto Power Off (page 134) trigger time is fixed at five minutes while the camera is in Auto Shutter standby.
-Sleep (page 133) is disabled while Auto Shutter being used. - To cancel Auto Shutter recording while movement, panning, or smile detection is being performed (indicated by "● Auto" flashing on the monitor screen), press [SET]. - Auto Shutter cannot be used in combination with any of the following features. - Some BEST SHOT sample scenes (AUTO BEST SHOT, ID Photo, Business cards and documents, White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - The following functions are disabled when shooting with Auto Shutter. - Triple Self-timer - Tracking AF
+Sleep (page 133) is disabled while Auto Shutter being used. - Auto Shutter cannot be used in combination with any of the following features.
+Some BEST SHOT sample scenes (ID Photo, Business cards and documents, - White board, etc., Prerecord (Movie), For YouTube, Voice Recording) - You cannot use the Triple Self-timer in combination with Auto Shutter.